My pastor once invited me to take a class on systematic theology. I initially said no.

 Our finite minds cannot perfectly interpret our life experiences.
 We need the objective truth of Scripture to interpret our experience, and systematic theology helps us understand these absolute truths through the Bible, God’s inerrant, infallible word.

-3. Studying systematic theology helps us counter challenges against God’s truth.
+3. Systematic theology helps us counter challenges against God’s truth.

 Suppose a person comes to us and says that Jesus is a god but not the one and only God.
 Suppose another person states that one can lose his salvation if he sin too much.
 Suppose a church wants to ordain its first female pastor.
 How should we respond?